DarianHarrison/rust_samples/readme.md

 e) Generics as Type Classes
 * In Rust, a generic type parameter creates what is known in functional languages as a "type class constraint", and each different parameter filled in by an end user actually changes the type.
 In other words, Vec<isize> and Vec<char> are two different types, which are recognized as distinct by all parts of the type system.
-* We can create our onw custom typess
+* We can create our own custom typess
 * Rust's additional methods can be type checked when they are used, because their generics are statically defined.
 That makes them more usable while remaining safe.

 ### 4) Design Principles
 * SOLID